 Buying tickets, changing transportation, finding connections and not forgetting the luggage can sometimes be overbearing.
 You can miss the right stop and end up being late for the connection or get lost.
 To rent a car you must be older than 20 and the price is higher for people under 25.

 Even though Switzerland is not a big country, air transport is developed there.
 It is easy to reach it from all over the world.
 There are plenty of international and domestic airports.
 The busiest of them all are the airports in Zurich, Geneva, and Basel.

 The most popular flights are those to mountain regions.
 The biggest airport is the one located in Zurich.
 It serves about 25 million passengers a year.
 Also, it is good to know that companies from Europe, as well as America and Canada, fly to this airport.
 It has started to appear on the radar of the Middle Eastern and some Asian airlines.

 The second most important airport is the one in Geneva.
 The biggest chunk of flights from and to this airport is aimed at the interregional movement.
 Basel Airport is a place to go if you are flying to Germany and France.
-Very popular among the mountain skiers is Sion airport.
-It is located in the heart of the Alps and therefore it doesn’t surprise that the busiest time of the year in this military and civilian airport is the season of winter holidays.
+Very popular among mountain skiers is Sion airport.
+It is located in the heart of the Alps and therefore it doesn’t surprise that the busiest time of the year in this military and the civilian airport is the season of the winter Switzerland holidays.

 Samedan Airport is located the highest in the mountains.
 It chiefly serves the most expensive resorts in the country.
 As Switzerland is a small country commercial air travel to other cities is extremely limited and expensive.